maxhgerlach/detqmc/README.md

 ## Compilation ##

+Download a relase of the code or clone the git repository.
 To compile an optimized full build with default settings do:

 ``` shell
 cd Release